A masked nurse in a surgical room looks confidently at the camera. Northeastern prepares our nursing degree students for any career in the field.

 Pharmacology II 2

 Builds on previously introduced pharmacological concepts and applies that learning to pharmacologic therapy to provide safe, quality, evidence-based nursing care to patients with complex healthcare needs.
 Focuses on safety and quality improvement factors in the administration of medications within a variety of healthcare systems.
 Advanced dosage calculations included.
-Prerequisite: Successful completion of the first year of ADN course work to include successful completion of BIO2116, BIO2104, MAT1120, or higher level math course, and 3 credits of Social Science elective.
-Successful completion of preceding required program course work.
+Prerequisite: Successful completion of the first year of ADN course work to include successful completion of BIO2116, MAT1120, and 3 credits of Social Science elective.
 (Theory 2cr= 30 contact hours.)
-(2-0)
+(2-0-0)

 Spring Second Year